andraugust/andraugust.github.io/soundcatcher-nrf.md

 layout: default
 ---

-# Soundcatcher: A Device for Remote Acoustic Monitoring
+# Soundcatcher

 <center><img src="soundcatcher-v1/banner.png"></center>
 Soundcatcher consists of two devices: one that's deployed to an acoustic environment and one that sits attached to a base-computer.
-The deployed device records sounds via a small microphone and transmits them to the base-device via a radio transceiver.
-The base-device writes the recieved data to playable wav files on the computer and a machine learning algorithm decides which wav files contain bird sounds and which don't.
+The deployed device records sounds using a small microphone and then transmits the sound via a radio transceiver to a second device attached to a computer.
+That device writes the recieved data to playable wav file on the computer and a machine learning algorithm decides which wav files contain bird sounds and which don't.
 Lets look at how the devices are made.

 ## Components